image shows Hekate book cover

 Credit: Simon & Schuster

-Based on Nikita’s Sunday Times and New York Times Bestselling book, this is a propulsive, electrifying and enraging theatrical production of the life of Greek goddess Hekate, child of war turned all-powerful goddess of witchcraft and necromancy.
+Based on Nikita’s Sunday Times and New York Times bestselling book, this is a propulsive, electrifying and enraging theatrical production of the life of Greek goddess Hekate, child of war turned all-powerful goddess of witchcraft and necromancy.
 In this portrait of the aftermath of war, Hekate not only finds her own power but aids Demeter, goddess of the Harvest when her child Kore is kidnapped by God of the Underworld, Hades.

 Your support